Architecture and security overview

 Meeting content

 During a meeting, Meeting Canary has access to the video/audio streams of the participants, this data is used to create insights and measure meeting effectiveness while the meeting is in progress.
 The raw video, audio or transcript data is never stored or persisted in our database.
-Only metadata relating to events such as when people joined and left, when people spoke, turned their camera on or off etc. is stored.
+Only metrics relating to events such as when people joined and left, when people spoke, turned their camera on or off, meeting duration etc. is stored.

 Hosting

-Meeting Canary is built on top of Microsoft Office 365 but also has Meeting Canary specific services hosted on Azure.
+Meeting Canary is built on top of Microsoft Office 365 but also has Meeting Canary specific services hosted on the cloud platform Azure.
+These Azure services are all located within Europe and abide by GDPR.

 Data storage